-The TP board INI file can be saved from the EMS.
-This option is available from the main status screen by right clicking on a specific TP board.
+The TP board INI file can be saved to your PC.
+This option is available from the main status screen by right clicking a specific TP board.
 The INI file is used by customers and FAEs for troubleshooting.

 4.7.2.6 Move TP Board